 Conditional Logic

 You can set up questions that only appear when the patient gives a specific answer to another question.
 This keeps forms short and relevant — patients only see what applies to them.
+How to set it up: Each condition has three parts:- Dependent Question — The earlier question whose answer controls visibility.

 - Operator — How to compare the answer.
 The form editor shows three operators: